tanish-mahajan/clickjacking-tester/README.md

   * Try to load the site in an <iframe>.
 3. If no protection headers are found, the site will load in the iframe, indicating it's vulnerable to clickjacking.

+## ⬇️ Download POC
+* If a website is vulnerable to clickjacking and is loading in the iframe, then you can download it's POC with ⬇️ Download PoC HTML button and send to company.
+* ⬇️ Download PoC HTML Button is only available when website is loading in iframe.
+*
 ## ✅ Result Logic
 1. If the iframe loads, the site is likely vulnerable to clickjacking.
 2. If blocked with a message like "Not Working: Site is protected with security headers," it means the site is protected by: